helm/helm-www/content/en/docs/topics/charts.md

 system.

-**NOTE:** Whereas Helm Classic and Deployment Manager were both very GitHub oriented when it came to charts, Kubernetes Helm does not rely upon or require GitHub or even Git.
+**NOTE:** Whereas Helm Classic and Deployment Manager were both very GitHub oriented when it came to charts, Helm v2 and later does not rely upon or require GitHub or even Git.
 Consequently, it does not use Git SHAs for versioning at all.